infobloxopen/bloxone-python-client/src/fw/docs/SecurityPoliciesApi.md

 Update Security Policy.

 Use this method to update a specified Network List object.
 The policy data supplied with the update request must have the complete list of policy rules, including the rules based on all feeds that the account is entitled to.
 If no network list is specified, networking scope for this policy is empty, thus no action can be performed by this policy.
 Note that you are not allowed to add DNS Forwarding Proxies and Roaming Device Groups that are already assigned to a Security Policy different from \"Default Global Policy\", to assign them to this Security Policy object you should remove them from other Security Policy first.
 A security policy defines a set of rules and actions that you define to balance access and constraints so you can mitigate malicious attacks and provide security for your networks.
-When you create a new security policy, you first define a network scope to which you add networks, DNS forwarding proxies, and BloxOne Endpoint groups.
-BloxOne Cloud applies the security policy to all the entities that you include in the network scope.
+When you create a new security policy, you first define a network scope to which you add networks, DNS forwarding proxies, and Infoblox Endpoint groups.
+Infoblox Cloud applies the security policy to all the entities that you include in the network scope.
 You can also include DNS forwarding proxies to which you want to apply the security policy.
 After you define the network scope, you can add custom lists and category filters to the security policy.
 You can also specify actions for the added lists and filters, and to determine the precedence order for the entities.
 Depending on your subscription level, each security policy also comes with a set of predefined threat intelligence feeds and Threat Insight rules that are inherited from the default global policy.
 You cannot delete the inherited feeds and rules, but you can change their precedence order.
 For each policy you can define policy-level action (Default Action) gets applied when none of the policy rules apply/match.
 If an user really needs access to some blocked domain (web page) via a browser - there is a possibility to assign special bypass code(s) (Bypass Code) to any policy.
 Required: - name - rules - dfps - network_lists - roaming_device_groups

 ### Example